 The Raleigh area's agricultural background and vibrant artistic culture are together helping local chefs create unique spins on everyone's favorite summertime treat.
-With fresh and local ingredients such as milk from local grass-fed cows to ripe peaches and strawberries from the local farmers, Raleigh's ice cream makers are creating desserts you can't miss on a trip here.
+With fresh and local ingredients such as milk from local grass-fed cows to ripe peaches and strawberries from the local farmers, Raleigh's ice cream makers are creating desserts you can't miss to the City of Oaks.

 Howling Cow Ice Cream

-North Carolina State University's own Howling Cow ice cream has long been one of Raleigh's favorite hidden gems on the Wolfpack campus (the ice cream debuted at the North Carolina State Fair in the 1970s, and at the student library in 1980), but the new Dairy Education Center and Creamery—opened in 2020—has given customers better access than ever to this dangerously good dessert that uses fresh milk and cream from the cows that live on the 329-acre on-site farm.
+A product of North Carolina State University, Howling Cow ice cream has long been one of Raleigh's favorite hidden gems on the Wolfpack campus (the ice cream actually debuted at the North Carolina State Fair in the 1970s, then was served up at the student library starting in the 1980s), but the new Dairy Education Center and Creamery—opened in 2020—has given customers better access than ever to this dangerously good dessert that uses fresh milk and cream from the cows that live on the 329-acre on-site farm.

-As the name states, the Dairy Education Center and Creamery is more than just another location to find this tasty treat (the ice cream is still served at several locations on campus today, and also found in some local Harris Teeter grocery stores)—it’s also a destination learning center equipped with interactive video exhibits so visitors can enjoy an ice cream sundae while learning about the plant’s operations and discovering the many facets of the state's dairy industry.
+As the name states, the Dairy Education Center and Creamery is more than just another location to find this tasty treat—it’s also a destination learning center equipped with interactive video exhibits so visitors can enjoy an ice cream sundae while learning about the plant’s operations and discovering the many facets of the state's dairy industry.

 Guided tours of the farm, research facility, Education Center and Randleigh Heritage Dairy Museum are also available.